ajenti/jadi/README.md

-# jadi
+# Jadi
-A minimalistic DI container
+Minimalistic IoC for Python